Passionate about the responsible stewardship of BC’s private forest lands

 Managed forest land is a BC Assessment property classification established in 1988 to encourage private landowners

-in British Columbia to manage their lands for long-term forest production.
+to manage their lands for long-term forest production.

 Of the 2% of land in British Columbia that is private forest land, 51% is managed forest land, 22% is forested farmland and 27% is forested residential.

 The focus of private forest landowners in the Managed Forest Program is protecting key public environmental values—fish habitat, water quality, soil productivity, critical wildlife habitat and the growing of trees.

-Social values, such as visual quality and biodiversity are more appropriately protected on the public lands that make up over 95% of British Columbia.
+Social values, such as visual quality and biodiversity are protected on the public lands that make up over 95% of British Columbia.
 That said, PFLA members and other private landowners often go out of their way to manage their lands with consideration for these social values.

 In total, Private Managed Forest Lands are bound by over 35 different legislative regulations, including: